eryajf/awesome-stars-eryajf/README.md

 *   [AlfieJones/theme-toggles](https://github.com/AlfieJones/theme-toggles) - Theme toggles is a collection of awesome, easy to use, animated toggles; designed for switching between light and dark modes.
 It's a modular library which aims to provide an ample customization where needed.
 Works great utility CSS frameworks such as Tailwindcss.

-*   [kubeshop/monokle](https://github.com/kubeshop/monokle) - 🧐 Monokle lets you create, analyze, and deploy YAML manifests with a visual UI, and provides policy validation and cluster management.
+*   [kubeshop/monokle](https://github.com/kubeshop/monokle) - 🧐 Monokle Desktop empowers you to better create, understand, and deploy YAML manifests with a visual UI that also provides policy validation and cluster insights.

 *   [martpie/museeks](https://github.com/martpie/museeks) - 🎵 A simple, clean and cross-platform music player